MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-upgrade-sles.md

     sudo SUSEConnect --status
     ```

-## Scenario 10: SLES 15 Migration Fails from SP3 to SP4: Invalid Credentials and Repository Errors
+## Scenario 10: SLES 15 migration fails from SP3 to SP4 with invalid credentials and repository rrors

 The SLES 15 migration from SP3 to SP4 fails and you get the following output: